grnet/snf-image/docs/configuration.rst

  * **STATELESS_DHCPV6_TAGS**: To specify which Ganeti networks support SLAAC and stateless DHCPv6
  * **STATEFUL_DHCPV6_TAGS**: To specify which Ganeti networks support DHCPv6
+ * **UNATTEND**: To specify a custom Unattend.xml file to use on Windows instead of the default one

 Paths of external programs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^